 The panel has shown a way for all UN members to take the same turn in the fork in the road.
 For them to do so, all will have to agree that a reformed, effective UN is vital.
-Panelist Brent Scowcroft, former U.S. national security adviser, has said that all of the panel's recommendations are in the American interest.
+Panelist Brent Scowcroft, former US national security adviser, has said that all of the panel's recommendations are in the US's interest.
 The other 190 members will also have to agree that they too will benefit from adopting the recommendations.
 It took the worst war in history to persuade world leaders to create the United Nations.
 We can only hope that the Iraq war has sufficiently scared their successors to generate the political will to reform it.

-Paul Heinbecker is Senior Research Fellow at the Centre for International Governance Innovation and Director of the Laurier University Centre for Global Relations, Governance and Policy.
-He served as the Canadian Ambassador to the United Nations from 2000-2003.
+^{}Paul Heinbecker is Senior Research Fellow at the Centre for International Governance Innovation and Director of the Laurier University Centre for Global Relations, Governance and Policy.
+A former diplomat, he served as Canadian Ambassador to the United Nations from 2000 to 2003.
 This paper does not necessarily reflect the views of these institutions.